 MINORITY FIRM INCUBATOR 2.0

 Harrity & Harrity launched its first Minority Firm Incubator program in 2020 to help train, develop, and launch minority-owned patent law firms.
-This paid program is an integral part of the firm’s ongoing diversity initiative to recruit, retain, and advance attorneys who will contribute to the diversity of the patent field.
+The incubator is re-launching as a 42-week virtual training program to support both existing and emerging minority firms as an integral part of the our ongoing diversity initiative to recruit, retain, and advance attorneys who will contribute to the diversity of the patent field.

-The Harrity Women’s Workshop is a four-day long program geared towards an introduction to the practice of patent law.
+Harrity for Parity™ is a four-day long program for women geared towards an introduction to the practice of patent law.
 Law school students from across the country will join us for skills training in patent preparation and prosecution, and to learn first-hand from partners at major law firms, leaders in university tech transfer, and in-house corporate counsel about their experiences as women in the legal field.